lsst-sqre/multiplatform-build-and-push/README.md

 ### Inputs

-- `image` (string, required) the name of the image to build and push.
-The image does not include the registry (`ghcr.io/`) or the tag.
+- `image` (string, required) the name of the image to build and push The image may be a comma-separated list.
-  For example, the image input for `ghcr.io/owner/repo:tag` image is `owner/repo`.
+  Each image includes the registry (e.g. `ghcr.io`) but not the tag.
+  For example, you might have `ghcr.io/lsst-sqre/nublado-jupyterlab-base,docker.io/lsstsqre/jupyterlab-base`.

 - `dockerfile` (string, optional) the path to the Dockerfile to build.
 Default is `Dockerfile`.